i05nagai/memorandum/language/english_speaking.md

         * A baby born out of wedlock was a horrible sin for which there was no forgiveness
         * child is born out of wedlock
 * out of box
+    * off the shelf
+    * out of the box feature
+        * particularly in software, is a feature or functionality of a product that works immediatlely
     * The company's latest video game console has come out of the box very well and proven widely popular.
     * think outside the box
     * The company has a reputatin for delivering the best out-of-box experience when it comes to cell phones